 This drug is similar to Kratom as they can both cause the development of tolerance and withdrawal symptoms when discontinued.
 At higher doses, Mitragyna speciosa can also cause similar depressant effects as phenibut.
 Kratom and phenibut are also sold as medicinal supplements.

 There is a clear legal difference between phenibut vs Kratom.
 This drug is different from Kratom as it is illegal in only three countries, being Australia, Hungary, and Lithuania.
 On the contrary, Kratom is controlled in several countries.

 At lower doses, Mitragyna speciosa has stimulant effects such as increased energy, which phenibut does not have in any dosage range.

 Medical Alternatives To Kratom

-Among the variety of alternatives to kratom, only the clinically tested and approved ones should be considered as a safe option.
-Medical options should be used in favor of buying kratom online as they have numerous scientific and clinical evidence for their efficacy, while Mitragyna Speciosa has insufficient evidence to be used as a remedy for any condition.
+Among the variety of alternatives to Kratom, only the clinically tested and approved ones should be considered safe options.
+Medical options should be used as they have numerous scientific and clinical evidence for their efficacy.
+In contrast, Mitragyna speciosa has insufficient evidence to be used as a remedy for any condition.

 Pain Relief Alternatives

 According to the FDA Guide, for Treating Pain, People Usually Use: